apache/trafficcontrol/docs/source/api/v2/types.rst

 ------------------
 :description: A short description of this type
 :id:          An integral, unique identifier for this type
-:lastUpdated: The date and time at which this type was last updated, in an ISO-like format
+:lastUpdated: The date and time at which this type was last updated, in :ref:`non-rfc-datetime`
 :name:        The name of this type
 :useInTable:  The name of the Traffic Ops database table that contains objects which are grouped, identified, or described by this type